Windsor Spitfires: Broadcasters

 CKLW is the current flagship radio station of the Spitfires.
 It had been a longtime broadcaster of the Spitfires, but dropped the team in the 2002–03 season.
 After two seasons without a radio broadcaster at all, CKUE-FM picked up the Spitfires for the 2004-2005 and 2005–2006 seasons, before the team returned to CKLW beginning in the 2006–07 season.
-Games on CKLW are commentated by Mike Miller and Frank Dayus IV.
+Games on CKLW are commentated by Mike Miller and Steve Bell, former on-air CKLW sports anchor.

 On television, Spitfires games are broadcast by YourTV Windsor, a community channel carried on Cogeco's cable system in Windsor.
 Domenic Papa previously hosted and provided colour commentary for Spitfires games, alongside Bill Kelso on play-by-play and Brian Trenholm with analysis.
 However, in August 2012, TVCogeco announced that the long-time crew would be replaced for the 2012–13 season.
 The move to fire the Spitfires' long-time broadcast team was met with backlash and protests from Spitfires fans and other members of Windsor's sports community.
-The current team consists of host Angelo Aversa, CKSY-FM morning show and former London Knights studio host Chris McLeod on play-by-play, and former Spitfires player Todd Warriner on colour.
+The current team consists of host Angelo Aversa, CKSY-FM morning show and former London Knights studio host Chris McLeod on play-by-play, and former Soo Greyhounds coach Nick Warriner on colour.